EvanForsythe/BB485/week01.md

 from Bio import SeqIO
 ```
 - *Full dislosure: I don't have a great system for when I use from/import versus import.
 TBH, I just follow the conventions that it seems like most people are using on the internet for a particular module.*
-- *On a related note, people seem to frequently give nicknames to some modules.
+- *On a related note, people seem to frequently give nicknames to some modules using import/as.
 I also tend to follow those conventions as well.
 Example: `import pandas as pd`*

 <br />
 <br />